oktadev/okta-blog/_source/_posts/2022-06-16-simple-crud-react-and-spring-boot.md

             issuer-uri: https://{yourOktaDomain}/oauth2/default
 ```

-## Configure Spring Security for React and User Identity
+## Configure Spring Security for React and user identity

 To make Spring Security React-friendly, create a `SecurityConfiguration.java` file in `src/main/java/.../jugtours/config`.
 Create the `config` directory and put this class in it.